nottpande/MovieMetaTagger/README.md

 The function will return a list containing the scored tags for the movie. <br>
 The class also uses LangChain to manage the interaction with the OpenAI API for scoring the tags.<br>

-- tags_scoring_template: This is the prompt template, that is used for scoring the tags. </li>
+- tags_scoring_template: This is the prompt template, that is used for scoring the tags.
-<h6> Keep in mind, that the scores of the tags will in general be pretty high, as the previous class has made sure only the 'relevant' tags of the movies will remain in the tags. <br>
+<h6> Keep in mind, that the scores of the tags will in general be pretty high, as the previous class has made sure only the 'relevant' tags of the movies will remain in the tags.
 Hence, as the tags will seem pretty relevant based on the movie details, therefore the scores will automatically be pretty high.</h6>